 - Giving advice on any welfare or housing benefits you may be entitled to

 - Putting you in touch with other agencies that can offer you support, such as the Citizens Advice Bureau, Shelter,Job Centre Plus, National Debtline and the Consumer Credit Counselling Service

 - Setting up a voluntary arrangement for you to pay regular amounts off your arrears.

-What we will do if you don't pay us your rent
+What we will do if you don't pay your rent

-- Where suitable we will make an agreement with you to help you clear the debt
+- Where possible we will make an agreement with you to help you clear the debt

 - We will visit you at your home to discuss the situation.
 If you are not in we will leave a card to say we have called